-Covid 19 coronavirus: ; We contact trace only 185 cases a day
+Covid 19 coronavirus: Health Minister can't confirm when payment to GPs will be made; we contact trace only 185 cases a day

-Health Minister David Clark can't confirm when $11m in payments to GPs will be made.
+Health Minister David Clark can't confirm when $11 million in payments to GPs will be made.

+LISTEN LIVE TO GRANT ROBERTSON ON NEWSTALK ZB'S MIKE HOSKING BREAKFAST: CLICK HERE

 Clark told Newstalk ZB's Mike Hosking the funding for GP practices was part of an ongoing conversation in the sector.

-The Government has blocked $11 million in funding for GP practices, just as those clinics brace for a "tsunami" of patients who had put off seeing a doctor during lockdown.
+The Government has blocked $11m in funding for GP practices, just as those clinics brace for a "tsunami" of patients who had put off seeing a doctor during lockdown.

 Some practices are now facing closure unless they can get urgent support.